(Jacobaea maritima ‘Silverdust’)

 (Ocimum basilicum 'Cinnamon')

-Cinnamon Basil is an annual herb that is native to India and Asia but can be commonly found growing in gardens throughout the United States.
-At maturity, this plant reaches the height of 18-30” and features dark purple stems, narrow, dark green, slightly serrated leaves, and small pink flowers.
-This plant can be grown in a container, attracts bees and butterflies, is rabbit safe, repels flies, mosquitoes, and thrips, is resistant to deer, is used to make essential oils, liquid plant food, and mosquito repellent, self sows, is both edible and medicinal, and is great as a cut flower!
+Cinnamon Basil is an annual herb native to India and Asia but grows in gardens throughout the United States.
+At maturity, this plant reaches 18-30” tall and features dark purple stems, narrow, dark green, slightly serrated leaves, and small pink flowers.
+This plant can be grown in a container, attracts bees and butterflies, is rabbit safe, repels flies, mosquitoes, and thrips, is resistant to deer, is used to make essential oils, liquid plant food, and mosquito repellent, self-sows, is both edible and medicinal, and is used as a cut flower!

 (Ocimum basilicum 'Clove Scented')